Best Practices for Study Informativeness

 Best Practice development

 None of these best practices is new.
 Rather, they are well-regarded and accepted research methods, often referenced in international guidelines.
-They represent solid science, and global health researchers generally accept these practices and acknowledge the need to implement them in their research.
+They represent solid science, and global health researchers acknowledge the need to implement these practices in their research.
 However, some global health studies lack one or more of the best practices even though the absence of just one risks uninformative outcomes.

 Please note: Implementors of studies should also always refer to relevant regulatory standards and guidelines (e.g. FDA, EMA) to assist with study/protocol design.